Luis Torrens: Baltimore Orioles

 On May 3, 2023, Torrens was traded to the Baltimore Orioles in exchange for cash considerations.
 He was designated for assignment without making an appearance for Baltimore on May 9.
 On May 14, Torrens cleared waivers and was assigned outright to the Triple-A Norfolk Tides.
 However, Torrens rejected the outrighted assignment and instead elected free agency.

 Washington Nationals

 On May 18, 2023, Torrens signed a minor league contract with the Washington Nationals organization.
-He has played in 19 games for the Triple–A Rochester Red Wings, hitting .258/.311/.470 with 3 home runs and 13 RBI.
+He has played in 19 games for the Triple–A Rochester Red Wings, hitting .258/.311/.470 with 3 home runs and 13 RBIs.
 He opted out of his minor league contract and became a free agent on July 1.

 Seattle Mariners (second stint)

 On August 30, 2023, Torrens signed a minor league contract with the Seattle Mariners organization.
 After 5 games with the Triple–A Tacoma Rainiers, on September 12, the Mariners selected Torrens' contract, adding him to the major league roster.
 In 5 games for Seattle, he went 2–for–8 (.250) with no home runs and one RBI.
 Following the season on October 31, Torrens was removed from the 40–man roster and sent outright to Triple–A Tacoma.
 However, Torrens rejected the assignment and elected free agency on November 3.